suffolklibraries/lgc/content/collections/events/first-light-festival-2023.md

         text: 'see timetables here'
       -
         type: text
-        text: '.
-If you''re traveling by car, the nearest parking is the ' -
+        text: ".
+If you're traveling by car, the nearest parking is the " -
         type: text
         marks: